 As part of the process of preparing our financial statements as of each balance sheet date, we are required to estimate our accrued expenses resulting from obligations under contracts with third-party vendors, contract research organizations (CROs) and consultants, in connection with research and development activities and conducting clinical trials.
 This process involves reviewing open contracts and purchase orders, communicating with our personnel and outside vendors to identify services that have been performed on our behalf and estimating the level of service performed and the associated cost incurred for the service when we have not yet been invoiced or otherwise notified of the actual cost.
 We make estimates of our accrued expenses as of each balance sheet date based on facts and circumstances known to us at that time.
 The accruals are dependent upon accurate reporting by CROs and other third-party vendors.
 We periodically confirm the accuracy of our estimates with the service providers and make adjustments if necessary.
-The significant estimates in our accrued research and development expenses include the costs incurred for services performed by our vendors in connection with research and development activities and clinical trials for which we have not yet been invoiced.
+The significant estimates in our accrued research and development activities and clinical trials for which we have not yet been invoiced.
 Since our inception, we have not experienced any material differences between accrued or prepaid costs and actual costs.